top of page

 If you choose a wood floor, I’d suggest an engineered hardwood over a solid one.
 Solid hardwood is not very moisture resistant, so it swells with changing humidity levels, which WILL (!) mess with a precision speaker setup.
 Yes, you heard that correctly.
 An even mildly swelling floor will impact the speaker setup.
 An engineered floor is made from layers of material and your choice of wood on top, so it has many layers of glue to help stabilize the floor’s “positional integrity.”
 God, as my witness, I never thought I’d be writing those words, but here we are!

 One of the best flooring choices I have encountered is bamboo.
-It’s very hard, extremely stable, and has unique energy conversion properties.
-Bamboo is a little like nature’s carbon fiber.
-Technically a grass, bamboo’s natural construction is made with stiff strands surrounded by a softer material.
-The stiff strands transfer energy very efficiently.
-When that energy encounters the softer material, it vibrates and converts the vibrational energy to heat energy.
-Remember, we cannot kill energy; all we can do is store it, pass it on, or convert it.
-Bamboo is great at both!
+Technically a grass, bamboo is constructed of stiff strands surrounded by a softer cellular material.
+This structure is, in principle, analogous to constrained layer damping; the stiff strands transfer mechanical energy efficiently, and where that energy encounters the softer material, some of it converts to thermal energy.
+We cannot destroy energy; we can only store it, transmit it, or convert it.
+Bamboo does the last of these unusually well.

 Interfacing the interface!
 If your speakers have big rounded pads, like a Rockport Lyra, there’s not much to be concerned with regarding the foot touching the floor, regardless of what floor you have.
-But if the speakers have spikes, even fairly “dull” ones, there must be an interface or footer between the spike and the floor.
+But if the speakers have spikes, even fairly “dull” ones, there should be an interface or footer between the spike and the floor.
 Spikes on tile can easily slide around during playback and dig into a softer material on some stone floors.
 Spikes WILL dig into any wood or bamboo floor, especially over time.
 This will, of course, damage the floor.
 It will also throw off the precision speaker setup as the spikes pound into the floor at varying degrees while music plays.
 It would be best to find an appropriate interface for your particular spike to the footer.
 How pointy is the spike, and is there a nice seat in the footer for the spike to become stable?
 For example, a rounded indentation in the footer is not a good solution for a spike.
-Try to use a very hard material, such as Titanium.
-It will pass energy very cleanly as there are no alloys to alter the mechanical impedance.
-I am positive there is also an ideal shape, but that’s out of my league.
-A small low-mass titanium nub with a deep seat would be a great solution, but I don’t know anyone who makes one.
+Try to use a footer made from a very hard material, such as Titanium as it will pass energy pretty cleanly.
+I am positive there is also an ideal shape for a footer that would direct energy in a particular direction, but that’s out of my league.
+A small low-mass titanium footer with a well shaped seat would be a great solution.
 There are a lot of footers for spikes on the market, and the perfect interface will, of course, be situational.

 After the speaker setup is completed and the adjustable feet, whatever those may be, are finalized and tightened down, you can put a small amount of silicone around the perimeter of the footer to hold it firmly in place.
 We do not want to glue the footer down with silicone under it, compromising the interface, but only to hold it in place around the outside.